-Under the BIA, statutory stays of proceedings are initiated on issuance and filing an order for bankruptcy, or and NOI.
-Under CCAA, statutory stays are initiated by the courts in first day orders, and continue under the directions of the court.
+Under the BIA, statutory stays of proceedings are initiated on issuance and filing an order for bankruptcy, or upon filing a NOI.
+Under the CCAA, statutory stays are initiated by the courts in first day orders and continue under the directions of the court.
 Stays of proceedings can be implemented for groups of companies domestically, within the ambit of the Canadian courts.
-For cross border groups, the continuing cooperation of foreign courts is required, with varying results from case to case.
+For cross-border groups, the continuing cooperation of foreign courts is required, with varying results from case to case.